I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONGenetic testing of adults with suspected lactase insufficiency is proposed as an alternative to current diagnostic practices.
-Studies have demonstrated a tight correlation between a single nucleotide polymorphism (SNP) -13910 C>T upstream of the gene coding for the enzyme lactase and lactase insufficiency in persons of European ancestry.
-Currently, two indirect tests of lactose digestion, the hydrogen breath test (HBT) and lactose tolerance blood test (LTT), are the most preferred diagnostic tests for confirmation of lactase insufficiency.
+DESCRIPTIONGenetic testing of adults with suspected lactase insufficiency is proposed as an alternative to current diagnostic practices, which include hydrogen breath test (HBT), lactose tolerance blood test (LTT), and intestinal biopsy.
+Studies have demonstrated a high correlation between a single nucleotide polymorphism (SNP), -13910 C>T upstream of the gene encoding the enzyme lactase, and lactase insufficiency in persons of European ancestry.

-The predominant carbohydrate in milk is the disaccharide lactose consisting of the simple sugars glucose and galactose.
-The brush-border enzyme lactase hydrolyzes lactose into its monosaccharide components that are absorbable by the intestinal mucosa.
-Except for rare instances of congenital hypolactasia, most infants are able to produce lactase with enzyme levels highest at birth.
-Sometime after weaning in the majority of children there is a decrease in lactase production through a multifactorial process that is regulated at the gene transcription level.
+The predominant carbohydrate in milk is the disaccharide, lactose, consisting of the simple sugars glucose and galactose.
+The brush-border enzyme, lactase (also called lactase-phlorizin hydrolase), hydrolyzes lactose into its monosaccharide components, which are absorbable by the intestinal mucosa.
+Except for rare instances of congenital hypolactasia, most infants are able to produce lactase, and enzyme levels are highest at birth.
+Sometime after weaning in the majority of children, there is a decrease in lactase production through a multifactorial process that is regulated at the gene transcription level.

 Lactase insufficiency is a common condition which occurs in approximately (70%) of persons after weaning.
 An insufficiency of lactase results in the malabsorption of lactose, which may lead to symptoms of lactose intolerance such as abdominal pain, bloating, diarrhea and increased flatulence, caused by bacterial fermentation of undigested lactose in the colon.
 However, the demonstration of lactose malabsorption does not necessarily indicate that an individual will be symptomatic.
 Many variables determine if a person who malabsorbs lactose develops symptoms, including: the dose of lactose ingested, residual intestinal lactase activity, ingestion of food along with lactose, the ability of the colonic flora to ferment lactose and the individual sensitivity to the products of lactose fermentation.
 Because of these factors, the number of persons reporting symptoms of lactose intolerance is likely only a fraction of those who are lactase insufficient.
 In addition, lactose malabsorption may be secondary (secondary hypolactasia) to an acquired condition such as: small bowel bacterial overgrowth, infectious enteritis, mucosal damage from celiac disease, inflammatory bowel disease, antibiotics, gastrointestinal surgery, short bowel syndrome, radiation enteritis or other conditions which may lead to reduction of lactase expression in the small intestine.